goksinb/new-group1-project/README.md

 - Decided which API to use for the project.
 - Implemented a fetch function to retrieve data from the API.
-- Implemented the user interface based on the chosen design.
+- Implemented the user interface based on the chosen design on the first page.
 - Added "Enter" functionality to the search input for easier navigation.

 ### **Gökşin**